rishitkamboj/talkify/README.md

-# WebSocket Chat UI
+# Talkify

-This project is a simple WebSocket-based chat application built with React.
+This project is a simple  chat application built with React.
 Users can enter their names, connect to a WebSocket server, send and receive messages, and see the count of connected users.

 ## Features